Your Party (UK): Structure

-The Daily Telegraph reported on 25 July that Corbyn and his allies were in the process of forming a steering committee for the new party, which would operate independently from the Peace & Justice Project, a campaign movement led by Corbyn.
+The Daily Telegraph reported in July 2025 that Corbyn and his allies were in the process of forming a steering committee for the new party, which would operate independently from the Peace & Justice Project, a campaign movement led by Corbyn.
 The six Independent Alliance MPs would oversee the founding of the party.
-On 31 July, Your Party UK Ltd was incorporated as a company limited by guarantee, with Adnan Hussain as company secretary, and the other five members of the Independent Alliance as directors; on 15 September, Corbyn was removed as the person with significant control.

-There were plans for the party to launch its first Scottish branch in Glasgow in September.
 There are discussions about trades unions possibly affiliating.
 The party was registered with the Electoral Commission on 30 September 2025 under the name "Your Party".
 Corbyn was listed as leader of the party, with Adnan Hussain and Marion Roberts listed as nominating officer and treasurer respectively.
 The Commission requires a single named leader and does not recognise co-leadership.

-Prior to Hussain's withdrawal from Your Party in November, all six members of the Independent Alliance had expressed an intention to sit for the new party in the UK House of Commons.
-The party is also attempting to convince a number of sitting Labour MPs, including those from the Socialist Campaign Group, to defect and join the new party.
+By December 2025, Andrew Jordan had replaced Adnan Hussain as the nominating officer.

+Central Executive Committee

+At the party's inaugural conference, delegates voted to adopt a collective leadership model, in which an elected Central Executive Committee would make executive decisions.
+The committee is composed of 24 members: four public office holders (such as MPs, mayors, or councillors), two 'ordinary member' representatives for each of the nine regions of England, and one representative each for Scotland and Wales.
+The committee elects a non-MP chair, vice chair, and spokesperson to provide public political leadership.